benber86/curve-blog/content/posts/gho-users/index.md

 </div>
 </div>

-GHO users are significantly wealthier with the **median portfolio value 10 times that of other AAVE v3 users**.
+GHO users are significantly wealthier with the **median portfolio value 10 times that of other Aave v3 users**.

-If we break down the aggregate value of the users' portfolios, we also see a number of differences between GHO users and v3 users.
+If we break down the aggregate value of the users' portfolios, we also see a number of differences between GHO users and other v3 users.
 GHO users are more likely to store their wealth on L2s like Arbitrum or Base.
 While the actual distribution and choice of yield source may differ, both categories' portfolios are strongly weighted towards ETH, BTC and stablecoins: